Feyerabend/cc/ch07/sec7.4/control/dispatch/README.md

 #### Concept

-Instead of directly invoking a function, CPS dispatch passes control to a continuation — a function representing “what happens next.”
+Instead of directly invoking a function, CPS dispatch passes control to a [continuation](./../continue/)--a function representing "what happens next."
 This makes control flow explicit and enables asynchronous, non-blocking execution.

 #### Embedded Context

 In embedded systems:
 * Interrupt service routines must be short.
 * Blocking is unacceptable in hard real-time systems.
 * Processing is often deferred to later stages.